 After a while, though, the going gets tougher, just as in a mountain climb.
 Suddenly it gets steeper and you can either choose to do it the hardcore way by going straight up without any shortcuts OR, you have to resign yourself to take the winding route to the top, to make it easier and more pleasant.
 BUT, this means it will also take a little longer (depending on how many breaks you take along the journey, literally).

 So what can you do?
-While there is no way to avoid this “plateau effect” or “stagnating feeling” you get around Level A2 and then again around Level B1, there IS a way to face it with confidence and to overcome it.
+While there is no way to avoid this “plateau effect” or “stagnating feeling” you get at the intermediate level and then again around the advanced level, there IS a way to face it with confidence and to overcome it.